MiMi Aung: NASA Jet Propulsion Laboratory (JPL)

-Deep Space Network
+Deep Space Network (DSN)

-She started her career working in the Radio Frequency and Microwave Subsystems Section of the DSN, where she developed and tested algorithms for the Block V Receiver.
+Aung started her career working in the Radio Frequency and Microwave Subsystems Section of the DSN, where she developed and tested algorithms for the Block V Receiver.
 She deployed the digital receiver at each of the world's three DSN complexes, before working on monopulse radar systems.
 These systems were used in combination with the 34-meter antennas for the DSN.
 She worked on the 240-GHz radiometer for the Earth Orbiting System Microwave Limb Sounder.

-Her next project involved the StarLight two-spacecraft interferometer, for which she designed the autonomous formation radio frequency flying sensor.
+Aung's next project involved the StarLight two-spacecraft interferometer, for which she designed the autonomous formation radio frequency flying sensor.
 She was selected as the project element manager of the Terrestrial Planet Finder (TPF)'s formation flying program., but after funding for the TPF was indefinitely delayed in 2006, the project was postponed and was eventually formally canceled in 2011.

 In 2003, Aung was made technical group supervisor of the Guidance, Navigation, and Control Sensors Group.
 In this capacity she created sensor technologies for spaceflight missions.
 She became increasingly interested in autonomous space exploration and was made manager of the section in 2010.
 She was also a member of the Psyche spacecraft project team.
 In 2013 she became Deputy Manager of the Autonomous Systems Division.

 Mars helicopter project

 Since 2015, Aung has been the lead for Mars helicopter technology demonstration development and oversees the diverse team that designed, built, tested and flew Ingenuity.
 Other team members include chief engineer Bob Balaram, originally from India, and chief pilot Håvard Grip, originally from Norway.

 The atmosphere on Mars is only 1% of the atmospheric density on Earth, so a key question was how to generate enough lift for flight.
 The helicopter had to be very light-weight, and its blades had to be able to spin much faster than they would need to do on Earth.
 In addition, the helicopter could not be controlled by someone on Earth because radio signals take too long to get to Mars.
-So engineers at JPL equipped Ingenuity with a computerized system that allows it to stabilize itself and navigate on its own.
+As a result, engineers at JPL equipped Ingenuity with a computerized system that allows it to stabilize itself and navigate on its own.